-- To report satisfactorily the Dementia Measures Group it requires all measures for each patient within the eligible professional's patient sample to be reported a minimum of once during the reporting period. - Only patients who had at least two denominator eligible visits during the reporting period will be counted for reporting of this measures group. - Measures groups containing a measure with a 0% performance rate will not be counted as satisfactorily reporting the measures group.
+- To report satisfactorily the Dementia Measures Group it requires all applicable measures for each patient within the eligible professional's patient sample to be reported a minimum of once during the reporting period. - Measures groups containing a measure with a 0% performance rate will not be counted as satisfactorily reporting the measures group.
 The recommended clinical quality action must be performed on at least one patient for each measure within the measures group reported by the eligible professional.
 Performance exclusion quality-data codes are not counted in the performance denominator.
-If the eligible professional submits all performance exclusion quality-data codes, the performance rate would be 0/0 and would be considered satisfactorily reporting. - NOTE: The detailed instructions in this specification apply exclusively to the reporting and analysis of the included measures under the measures groups option.
+If the eligible professional submits all performance exclusion quality-data codes, the performance rate would be 0/0 and would be considered satisfactorily reporting.
+If a measure within a measures group is not applicable to a patient, the patient would not be counted in the performance denominator for that measure (e.g., Preventive Care Measures Group Measure #39: Screening or Therapy for Osteoporosis for Women would not be applicable to male patients according to the patient sample criteria).
+If the measure is not applicable for all patients within the sample, the performance rate would be 0/0 and would be considered satisfactorily reporting. - NOTE: The detailed instructions in this specification apply exclusively to the reporting and analysis of the included measures under the measures group option.